StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 ### Populate the monitor node

 A monitor node of type `Monitor` needs to be added to the import file.
-This type of a node is supported in API version 1.0.39 and above.
+This type of node is supported in API version 1.0.39 and above.
 The required fields are the `name`, `identifier` and `description`.
 The `identifier` should be a value that uniquely identifies this specific monitor definition. `intervalSeconds`, `function` and `arguments` determine what validation rule and how often it is run.
 An optional parameter of `remediationHint` can be specified - it is a Markdown-encoded instruction of what to do if this monitor produces an unhealthy health state.
 It is displayed on the interface together with the monitor result panel.

 Configuring the monitor function is best done by utilizing the [`get` helper function](/develop/reference/stj/stj_reference.md#get) paired with the `identifier` of the function itself.
 In this example the function is named `Metric above threshold` and its identifier is `urn:system:default:monitor-function:metric-above-threshold`.